tfabris/CrowCam/README.md

 to continue doing it over time, without needing to keep re-authorizing.
 You should only need to run this script once, unless the tokens get invalidated or there is an unexpected error.
-Open a Bash shell on your local PC, in the same folder as these scripts, set the file permissions, and launch the preparation script, using these commands:
+Open a Bash shell on your local PC, in the same folder as these scripts.
+Then set the file permissions and launch the preparation script using these commands:

      chmod 770 CrowCam*.sh
      chmod 770 crowcam-config